serious-games-darmstadt/MovementAssessmentWithTeslasuit/SourceCode/UnityProject_NewAPI/Assets/1-Project Files/ReadMe.txt

 	- Set true in the following line: <without_jumps type="bool">true</without_jumps>

-1- All of the stuff here have been added and they aren't originally a part of the TeslaSuit's own API
+1- All of the stuff in "1- Project Files" have been added and they aren't originally a part of the TeslaSuit's own API

-2- However some changes have been made in the package as well.
+2- However some changes have been made in other packages as well.
 Those changes have been marked with   //*

 For an example TsHumanAnimator.cs

 3- API could get new upgrades over time.
 As long as